rehierl/node-tree-outliner/3-0-0-design-1.md

 the new and any other known section.
 Consequently, any node potentially belongs to multiple sections.
 That is, because any node can be subsequent to any number of sectioning nodes.

 **DEFINITION**
+With regards to the process of creating an outline, the sectioning nodes of a tree can be referred to as a tree's "active" nodes.
+Any other node can therefore be seen to be an "inactive" or a "passive" node.
+Because of that, the set of nodes within a tree can be broken apart into active and passive nodes.

+Here, the notion of the terms "active" and "passive" refers to a node's ability to influence the creation of an outline.
+If a node has an effect on the outline, the node is active, otherwise it is passive.

+Note that this definition assumes that no other types of nodes are active nodes.
+If that changes, e.g. due to the definition of end marker nodes, then the set of active nodes also contain these new nodes.

+**DEFINITION**
 A sectioning node does not belong to its own section.